callbacked/g1-sample/README.md

 3. Hit the play button to build and run

 ## Thanks
-A lot of the glasses functionality was mapped out by those reverse engineering the g1 glasses.
-I would like to thank them for their work, as I would not have come close to finishing this without their insights.
-Additionally, I would like to thank those who put these insights into practice by building libraries and apps out of them for us to draw inspiration from.
+A lot of the glasses functionality was mapped out by those reverse engineering the g1 glasses, as I would not have come close to finishing this without their insights.
+I would like to thank those who put these insights into practice by building libraries and apps out of them for us to draw inspiration from.

  - https://github.com/emingenc/even_glasses
  - https://github.com/emingenc/g1_flutter_blue_plus/